 But although you have several term options to choose from, you’ll only earn 0.25% APY no matter the term.
 And you’ll need a minimum deposit of $10,000 to open an account.
 This is higher than most CDs we’ve seen.

 How do I open a PurePoint Online CDs account?

 The quickest way to open a CD is online.
 These are the steps:

-- On the homepage, hover over Open an Account and click CDs.
+- From the PurePoint Financial website, hover over Open an Account and click CDs.